Inouye165/React-Photo-App/docs/IMPROVEMENT_PLAN.md

 # Project Roadmap & Improvement Plan

 This document contains the full list of phased TODO items and improvement plans as provided by the user.
-Use this to track critical security, mobile, performance, desktop, and polish tasks for the Photo App.
+Use this to track critical security, mobile, performance, desktop, and polish tasks for Lumina.

 ---